-Our integrated team of scientific, business and operational leaders has an outstanding track record of identifying and nurturing companies that are developing disruptive technologies.
-The team has chosen to target companies in the stem cell, regenerative medicine, and nanomedicine arena.
-These companies offer enormous potential in the fight to treat and cure cancer, cardiovascular disease, Alzheimer’s disease, diabetes, and develop applications that enable regenerative medicine to succeed.
+Our integrated team of scientific, business, and operational leaders has an outstanding track record of identifying and nurturing companies developing disruptive technologies.
+The team has chosen to target stem cell, regenerative medicine, and nanomedicine companies.
+These companies offer enormous potential in the fight to treat Battlefield Medical Concerns, traumatic injuries, cardiovascular disease, brain and spinal cord injuries, and Alzheimer’s.

 Of 5000 drugs that enter preclinical testing, only 5 make it to full human trials, and of that 5, just 1 makes it to market.
 Ellington believes that it is imperative that early preclinical and Phase 1 and Phase 2 programs be evaluated for the right attributes that are necessary to obtain final FDA approval.
 Most often the companies do not correctly assess the required parameters that constitute the FDA’s approval for efficacy and safety.
 If this essential step were to be carefully analyzed, the drug candidate’s development path could be dramatically modified to prevent failure and avoid massive wasted expenditures or being dropped from consideration if a modification was not possible.